These are all the people behind the scenes at The WiRE Program who help and support rural, regional and remote entrepreneurial women.

 Meet the WiRE Program Team

 Hi there!
 A bit about me.
-Born in Namibia, South West Africa and living in Australia for the past 28 years, my path has been diverse and driven.
+My path has been diverse and driven.
 From playing tennis globally to setting up a tennis academy and organisational psychology practice, every step has built towards my current role.
 I'm the founder and program director of the WiRE Program, where I lead, mentor, and drive all the program components.
 My career has always revolved around three pillars: Entrepreneurial and Organisational Behaviour, Research, and Teaching.
 As a Professor at the University of Southern Queensland, I focus on entrepreneurship, innovation, and organisational behaviour.

 What drives me?
 Advancing women through entrepreneurial behaviour and innovation.
 I've led national and international entrepreneurship projects, with initiatives worth over $12m in the past 10 years.
 I've interviewed countless women entrepreneurs, learning about their successes, challenges, and the passion that drives their businesses.
 I see myself as an "initiator", always pushing for innovation and growth.
 I've published over 90 research articles and co-authored 13 books on management.
 Currently, I'm currently mentoring eight doctoral students in small business and entrepreneurship.
 I love working with inquiring minds and individuals who have a passion for self-growth.
 In this program, I'm not just here to facilitate and guide but to learn from each participant.
 I believe in mutual growth, and I'm excited about the journey ahead with all of you.